John Kasich: Economic policy

-During Kasich's tenure, the state has eliminated a budget shortfall that his administration has estimated at $8 billion, but which the Cleveland Plain Dealer estimated at closer to $6 billion.
+During Kasich's tenure, Ohio eliminated a budget shortfall that his administration has estimated at $8 billion, but which the Cleveland Plain Dealer estimated at closer to $6 billion.
 (The New York Times put the number at $7.7 billion).
 Ohio also increased its "rainy day fund" from effectively zero to more than $2 billion.
 Kasich "closed the budget shortfall in part by cutting aid to local governments, forcing some of them to raise their own taxes or cut services.
 And increasing sales taxes helped make the income tax cuts possible."
 An analysis by the Plain Dealer in March 2016 found that more than 70 cities and villages had lost at least $1 million a year due to Kasich's budget and taxation policy.

 In March 2008, Kasich called for "phasing out" Ohio's state income tax.

-During Kasich's time as governor, Ohio ranked 22nd out of the 50 states for private-sector job growth, at 9.3%.